tc39/proposal-source-phase-imports/README.md

 ##### `WebAssembly.Module` imports

-As explained in the motivation, supporting a `"wasm-module"` evaluator attribute is a driving use case for this specification in order to change the behaviour of importing a direct compiled but unlinked [Wasm module object](https://webassembly.github.io/spec/js-api/index.html#modules):
+As explained in the motivation, supporting a `"wasm-module"` import reflection is a driving use case for this specification in order to change the behaviour of importing a direct compiled but unlinked [Wasm module object](https://webassembly.github.io/spec/js-api/index.html#modules):

 ```js